Wulingyuan Scenic Area

 1. Avatar Mountain

 If you go to Zhangjiajie National Forest Park, Avatar Mountain should be on your list of must-sees.
 Hallelujah Mountain (AKA Avatar Mountain) is exemplary of the steep, pillar-like karsts of Zhangjiajie.
-It is located at the west part of Wulingyuan, in Yuanjiajie.
+It is located in the west part of Wulingyuan, in Yuanjiajie.

 There are over 3000 peaks of quartz sandstone in this area.
 The whole landscape is a geological and natural wonderland including: